 - is for a non-profit organisation

-- is genuinely voluntary (that is, no remuneration, either in cash or kind is received—board and lodging acceptable).
+- is genuinely voluntary (that is, you are not paid either in cash or other—board and lodging is acceptable).

 An example of how 40 hours a fortnight is calculated: After their course has commenced, a student visa holder works the following numbers of hours over a four week period:

-In the fortnight comprising weeks 1 and 2 above (40 hours worked in that 14 day period) or in the fortnight comprising weeks 3 and 4 above (35 hours worked in that 14 day period), the work condition is not breached.
-However, the student visa holder has breached their work condition in the fortnight comprising weeks 2 and 3 above (50 hours worked in that 14 day period).
-Students found to have breached their work conditions may be subject to cancellation of their visa.
+In the fortnight comprising weeks one and two above (40 hours worked in that 14 day period) or in the fortnight comprising weeks three and four above (35 hours worked in that 14 day period), the work condition is not breached.
+However, the student visa holder has breached their work condition in the fortnight comprising weeks two and three above (50 hours worked in that 14 day period).
+Students found to have breached their work conditions might be subject to cancellation of their visa.